Inference for high-dimensional instrumental variables regression: Materials required for Section

 The primary use of Lemma~\ref{negligibility} is to verify Condition~\ref{wl:cond2} of Theorem~\ref{wl}.
 Indeed, the result justifies the use of the one-step update to the second-stage Lasso estimator to construct asymptotically valid confidence intervals for the components~$\rbj$ according to~\eqref{confidence}.

 We note that the quantity~$\tf$, which we recall is the tolerance parameter for Program~\ref{program}, must be given careful consideration.
-Conditions~\ref{gg1} and~\ref{gg2} require $\tf$ to be of small order~$(\suni\sqrt{\log\pz})^{\frac{1}{\tuni-1}}$ and~$(\sb\sa\log\pz)^{-1}$, respectively.
+Conditions~\ref{gg1} and~\ref{gg2} of Assumption~\ref{gr} require $\tf$ to be of small order~$(\suni\sqrt{\log\pz})^{\frac{1}{\tuni-1}}$ and~$(\sb\sa\log\pz)^{-1}$, respectively.
 However,~$\tf$ must not tend to zero so fast that the probability that~$\rT$ is feasible for Program~\ref{program}, which we recall is formally denoted by~$\Prb\,\Tinv(\tf)$, becomes bounded away from zero.
-The following lemma identifies a choice of~$\tf$ that satisfies these competing objectives for sub-Gaussian~$\dz_i$ and Gaussian noise.
+The following Lemma identifies a choice of~$\tf$ that satisfies these competing objectives for sub-Gaussian~$\dz_i$ and first-stage noise elements.

-\myappendix{ The following two lemmas are required for Lemma~\ref{feassgg}
+\myappendix{ The following two Lemmas are required for Lemma~\ref{feassgg}.

 \begin{lem} For~$\gep<\Mra$, it holds that

 where $\rSdb = \En[\dd_i\dd_i^\top]$. \end{lem} }

 \myappendix{ \begin{proof}[Proof of Lemma \ref{feas}] Note that